chang-ntu/chang-ntu.github.io/_pages/about.md

 BIOGRAPHY
 ======
 I am a PhD student at [Nanyang Technological University](https://www.ntu.edu.sg/).
 My research focuses on interdisciplinary areas of AI, computer networks and edge computing.
-I obtained my Bachelor’s degree from the [University of Electronic Science and Technology of China] (https://en.uestc.edu.cn/), China in 2020.
+I obtained my Bachelor’s degree from the [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), China in 2020.

 Email: liuc0063 \[at\]e[dot]ntu[dot]edu[dot]sg